LakefrontDevelopment/shipyard-contract-audit/README.md

 This is where the meat of the logic resides.
 It is responsible for handling the actual deposit/withdraw interaction logic as well as "harvest" which is the term for when we claim rewards and auto-compound them.

 The included strategy is Curve-specific.
+In the included vault case, we're interacting with this Curve pool: https://arbitrum.curve.fi/2pool/deposit.